Collective Radiative Interactions in the Discrete Truncated Wigner Approximation: Dicke Decay

 \section{Dicke Decay}

 To benchmark our method and to illustrate its strengths, we will first study the case where all atoms couple with identical rates $\Gamma_{mn} = \Gamma_0$, and where the unitary couplings are ignored $J_{mn} \equiv 0$.
 This model was proposed by Dicke as an approximation to the radiative coupling of a free gas at very strong confinement \cite{dicke1954}.
-The model also typically arises in cavity- and waveguide QED with modified matrix elements $\Gamma_{mn}$ and $J_{mn}$.
+The model also typically arises in cavity- and waveguide QED.

-Substituting the resulting decomposition $G_{mn} = \sqrt{\Gamma_0} \delta_{n,1}$ into \eqs{eq:CollectiveDecaySDE} reveals that the phase space angles only couple to 2 of the possible $2N$ white noise processes.
+We fix the non-unique choice of $G$ in $\vec{\Gamma} = \vec{G} \vec{G}^T$ to $G_{mn} = \sqrt{\Gamma_0} \delta_{n,1}$.
+Substituting this into \eqs{eq:CollectiveDecaySDE} reveals that the phase space angles only couple to 2 of the possible $2N$ white noise processes.
+This is intuitive, e.g.~from cavity QED, where these two degrees of freedom represent the noisy coherent amplitude $d\alpha = dW_x + i dW_y$ of the bosonic cavity mode that adiabatically follows the state of the atoms.
 If the system is initially in the inverted state $|e_1 e_2 \dots e_N \rangle = |j=N/2, m=N/2 \rangle$, it can only decay along the states of maximal cooperativity $j = N/2$.
 Hence we expect the TWA be a good approximation at large $N$.
 The ensemble descends this ladder of states with initially increasing and then decreasing rates.
 This gives rise to the effect of superradiance, i.e.~the emission of light at a rate faster than that of a single atom \cite{dicke1954}.
 Furthermore the restriction to just $N + 1$ states means that an exact and efficient numerical integration of the master equation in terms of rates is possible \cite{gross1982}.

 In Fig.~\ref{fig:DickeDecay} we compare the TWA prediction of the number of excitations and the total emission rate to exact results.
 The TWA results were produced using an Euler-Maruyama integration scheme \cite{rackauckas2017differentialequations} with a timestep $\ln (N) \Gamma_0 \Delta t / N = 10^{-3}$ and an averaging over $64 \cdot 10^3$ trajectories.
 They accurately reproduce the exact results.
 Even at small ensemble sizes of $N=8$ a maximum absolute error of only $\approx 1\%$ occurs which further decreases in $N$.
 The positions and heights of the superradiant bursts are matched with similar accuracy.